the-krafty-koder/mastering/notes/system-design/system-design-interview/09_live-video-streaming-service.md

 1. Components

 Ingest
 Broadcasters send video to the Ingest Server using protocols like RTMP, SRT, or WebRTC.
-Real time messaging protocol (RMTP) is best because it is supported by most broadcasters.
+Real time messaging protocol (RTMP) is best because it is supported by most broadcasters.
 The ingest cluster should be distributed geographically to minimize latency for streamers.

 Transcoding / Encoding